 #4) Stay connected to each other’s passions

 Two years ago, Blake and I were just friends.
 Both groups of our own friends will dispute this statement to the grave, but we swear on our lives that we just enjoyed each other’s company.
 For a year and a half we were completely platonic.
-One of the first things we talked about, long ago in the land of just friends, was music.
-After discovering that we both loved many of the same bands, we began sending each other songs every day.
+One of the first things we talked about, long ago in the land of “just friends we swear”, was music.
+After discovering that we loved the same music, we began sending each other songs every day.
 This trait of our friendship eventually carried over into our relationship.
 When we were faced with distance, we calculated the fourteen hour time difference, and made sure that the person waking up on the other side of the world would have a song in their inbox when they woke up.
-I’ll even be kind, and share with you a few of the songs we exchanged and collected, in case you’re into music also.

 Aside from music, Blake and I each have our own passions.
-They are very different passions, and sometimes we don’t understand the lingo, but at the time, we did what we could to support each other.
-Blake is a rugby player, and even travelled to Ireland for 6 months to play.
+They are very different passions, but we did what we could to support each other.
+Blake is a rugby player, and travelled to Ireland for 6 months to play.
 I am a writer, and I can’t count the number of times I sent Blake rough drafts to read.
 The poor boy probably thought he was in high school again.
-During one of Blake’s rugby tournaments, I snuck into the basement of the restaurant I worked at and streamed his game on my phone.
+During one of Blake’s particularly important rugby tournaments, I was waitressing in NH and snuck into the basement of the restaurant I worked at to strea his game on my phone.

 The point is, while we were far apart, we did as much as we could to stay connected and updated on what the other person felt passionate about.